Auto Parts Shipping: Best Practices And Advice

 NOTE: We suggest 2-3 shipping methods in checkout.
 No more, no less.
 Too many is bad because it causes the customer to “shop” shipping costs.
 Too few is bad because you limit what the customer can do.

-Don’t Forget About Tracking and Returns
+Don’t Forget About Tracking And Returns

 Shipping isn’t over when the item leaves your shop – there’s still tracking and returns/exchanges to consider.
 It’s generally a good idea to track every shipment, as the cost of tracking is small compared to the cost of sending out a replacement item because the first item was lost (tracking proves delivery and reduces reports of losses).

-As for returns, make sure your return/exchange policy and process is stated clearly on your website.
+As for returns, make sure your return/exchange policy and processes are stated clearly on your website.
 Many of the problems in ecommerce fulfillment relate to a misunderstanding about the return process – consumers didn’t expect to have to pay a restocking fee, didn’t realize they had to pay return shipping costs, and so on.
 If you detail your return/exchange policy with care on your website – and make the Return Policy page easy for consumers to find – the odds of having a customer service complaint are low.

 Shipping Is Hard, But It’s Also A Great Source Of Profit